Q: Explain the tryout procedure for EVBA.

 Q: Is there a refund policy?

 A: A player may decline their roster placement up to 24 hours after rosters have been posted and receive a partial season fee refund.
 The player/parent must send their request to firstname.lastname@example.org and EVBA will keep $50 for administration costs.
 No refunds will be offered 24 hours after the roster has been posted.
-No refunds are given for tryouts, fall clinics or summer camp.
+No refunds are given 1 week prior to tryouts, fall clinics or summer camp.

-Players not selected to a roster at tryouts will automatically receive a refund.
+Players not selected to a roster at tryouts will automatically receive a full refund, not including the tryout fee.

 Q: Do you offer payment plans and/or financial aid?